HYP3R00T/CelestialDocs/content/docs/examples/add-a-guide.md

 - Page not showing: check the file path and slug; ensure `navHidden` is not set to `true`.
 - Manual entry warning: if you add a manual slug in `data/config.ts` and see a warning, verify the slug is correct and the file exists.
-- Ordering surprises: remember manual `entries` control top ordering; `navOrder` affects auto-generated items.
+- Ordering surprises: remember manual `entries` control top ordering.

 ## 5) Optional: Add a cover image and meta info